Peer Facilitator Mentor

 Students) Program helps new Native American, Alaskan Native, and Native Hawaiian freshmen students have

-a smooth transition to university life by assisting in selected First Year Seminar (FYS) courses.
-There are two types of Peer Facilitator Mentors (PFM), some will work with our NASS Scholars students in a FYS class setting and the other will work with the NASS Connections program (no classroom setting).
+a smooth transition to university life.
+There are two types of Peer Facilitator Mentors (PFM), some will work with our NASS Scholars students in a AIS or ES class setting and others will work with the NASS Connections program.

 - Strong leadership skills and enthusiasm for helping other